ImTech announces new patent approval for thermally ejectable UV curable fluids

 Wide Format Printing Systems (WFPS)

-Revenues in WFPS amounted to € 185 million.
-Organically, revenues were in line with the prior year.
-The share of color increased to 47% (2009: 45%) for example as result of the newly-introduced Océ ColorWave 300 and Océ CS2400 color systems for the Technical Documentation market.
-To further strengthen its color portfolio for the wide format Graphics Art market, Océ launched in June the high-speed Océ Arizona 550 XT flatbed printer which has double the speed of the Océ Arizona 350 XT system.
+Revenues in WFPS amounted to € 343.4 million (31 May 2009: € 353.8 million), an organic decrease of 4.4%.
+The share of color in revenues increased to 47%.
+(31 May 2009: 45%).
+For example as result of the newly?introduced Océ ColorWave 300 and Océ CS2400 color systems for the Technical Documentation market.
+To further strengthen its color portfolio for the wide format Graphics Arts market, Océ launched in June the high?speed Océ Arizona 550 XT flatbed printer which has double the speed of the Océ Arizona 350 XT systems.

 Océ Business Services (OBS)

-Revenues in OBS amounted to € 117 million.
-Organically, revenues decreased by 2%.
+Revenues in OBS amounted to € 228.2 million (31 May 2009: € 232.3 million), an organic decrease of 1.1%.
 Revenue growth in Europe continued.
 The United States is facing a decline in the traditional Mail business, which could only partly be compensated through growth in new services.

 Integration with Canon

 Canon and Océ announced on 16 November 2009 that they had reached conditional agreement to combine their printing activities through a fully self?funded, public cash offer.

 On 28 January 2010, Canon and Océ jointly announced that Canon will make a fully self?funded public cash offer for all the issued and outstanding ordinary shares of Océ at an offer price of € 8.60 per share.
 Canon obtained control over Océ on 9 March 2010, owning 77,41% of the share capital.